-2.4 Functional and presentation currency
+- 2.4 Foreign currency translation - 2.4.1 Functional and presentation currency

-The financial statements are prepared and presented in Thai Baht, which is the Company's functional currency.
-All financial information presented in Thai Baht has been rounded to the nearest thousand or million in the notes unless otherwise stated.
+The financial statements are prepared and presented in Thai Baht, which is the Company's and the Group's functional and presentation currency.
+The financial statement presented in Thai Baht has been rounded to the nearest thousand or million in the notes unless otherwise stated.